 AWARDS: Best Tablets 2014

-We may now have been treated to the arrival of the iPad Air 2, but the iPad Air was crowned our Product of the Year in the tablets category at the What Hi-Fi?
-Awards 2014, and no matter the outcome of the Air 2 review, this remains a great tablet and might still be the best option for many people.
+The iPad Air was crowned our Product of the Year in the tablets category at the What Hi-Fi?
+Awards 2014 and remains a great tablet (and possibly the best option for many people) but the iPad Air 2 is simply the best tablet you can buy.

 Best 10in tablet alternatives